Home

 What we do

-We champion the needs of people who stammer and those who feel their voice isn’t welcomed.
-We want to make the Civil Service a brilliant place to speak up, whether you stammer or not.
+We champion the needs of people who stammer and those who feel their dysfluent voice isn’t being heard, to ensure all parts of the Civil Service are an inclusive place to work.

 Supporting inclusive cultures